-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact b) Does the project have the potential to achieve short-term environmental goals to the disadvantage of long-term environmental goals? $\boxtimes$

-Potentially Significant Impact.
-The proposed 2021 LRDP is a long-term plan for campus growth and to meet program needs, and the plan would be developed with consideration of long-term environmental goals.
-For example, in conjunction with the proposed 2021 LRDP, UCR is preparing a GHGRS that would include measures to achieve long-term GHG environmental goals along with the proposed 2021 LRDP.
-However, as this topic is still under investigation at this time, the proposed 2021 LRDP may have potentially significant impacts, and further analysis in the forthcoming EIR is warranted as part of the individual resource areas.

-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of past, present and probable future projects)?
+Th reshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact b) Does the project have the potential to achieve short-term environmental goals to the disadvantage of long-term environmental goals? me goa inc Ho po t tentially Significant Impact.
+The proposed 2021 LRD et program needs, and the plan would be developed als.
+For example, in conjunction with the proposed 2 lude measures to achieve long-term GHG environment wever, as this topic is still under investigation at this tentially significant impacts, and further analysis in initially resource areas. d with consic 021 LRDP, U ental goals al time, the pr leration of long CR is preparing ong with the pr oposed 2021 LF term environ a GHGRS that oposed 2021 RDP may have nmental t would L LRDP. e Th reshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are significant when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of past, present and probable future projects)?